huwlloyd-mmu/intro-to-c-/week2notes.md

 ## Destructors

-As well as constructors, classes can have __destructors__ -- these are methods that are called when an object is destroyed (using delete, or if a variable of a class type goes out of scope).
+As well as constructors, classes can have __destructors__ -- these are methods that are called when an object is destroyed (using __delete__, or if a variable of a class type goes out of scope).
 A destructor is declared using the name of the class with a tilde (~) before it:

 ```c++
 // destructor example - header file